 Spotlight: Aram Han Sifuentes – The Protest Banner Learning Library

-Han Sifuentes’ work is socially engaged with world issues for those who are oppressed.
-She creates materially rich projects in an art world environment that is accessible for minorities.
-She wants to create a space for people to stand up for civic engagement and belonging.
-Han Sifuentes confronts social and racial injustices against those disenfranchised by official institutions and bureaucratic processes and seeks to redefine new, inclusive, and humanized systems of civic engagement and belonging.
+Sifuentes’ socially engaged work is grounded in the importance of civic engagement and belonging while creating materially rich projects in an art world environment that is purposefully accessible for the oppressed others to combat local and even global issues.
+Sifuentes confronts social and racial injustices against those disenfranchised by official institutions and bureaucratic processes and seeks to redefine new, inclusive, and humanized systems.
 Rather than creating art by herself, Han Sifuentes develops large-scale projects for many communities to be part of.
 She creates participatory environments where it is safe for immigrants, a place for skill-sharing that many can contribute to.
-Through her work, she is able to create a space for empowerment, subversion, and protest―a place for minorities to have a voice in a world that seeks to silence them.
+Through her work, she provides a space for empowerment, subversion, and protest―a place for minorities to have a voice in a world that seeks to silence them.

-In an effort to build community in the wake of the 2016 presidential elections, Han Sifuentes began making protest banners in her apartment.
-Originally done with her and her friends, soon Han Sifuentes began doing banner-making workshops for the general public.
-This act of building community also eventually became one of resistance, where even those who are unable to go to protests can make their voices heard.
+To build community in the wake of the 2016 presidential elections, Han Sifuentes began making protest banners in her apartment.
+Originally done with her friends, soon Han Sifuentes began doing banner-making workshops for the public.
+She built community as a form of resistance, where even those who are unable to go to protests can make their voices heard.
 The Protest Banner Lending Library became a public exhibition and installation in various locations throughout the United States in 2016 and 2017.

 In workshops, people are shown and encouraged to create their own banners.
 Basic sewing skills are taught, and attendees craft their own phrases to put on banners.
-Once the protest banners are made, they are entered into the growing collection of the library to be used in protests and can be returned at any time.
-People are able to use the banners they create in protests themselves or donate their work to the library.
+Once the participants have made the protest banners, they are entered into the growing collection within to be used in protests.
+Protestors can check-out a banner and use it for however they see fit and the banners can be returned at any time without penalty.
+People use the banners they create in protests themselves or donate their work to the library.

-This form of crafting and sewing fabric to create protest banners allows for more sustainable use of materials–as the use of fabric is more durable than the traditional paper and cardboard protest signs and banners.
-Each banner is able to travel to various places at various times, uniting people together under one movement.
-For Han Sifuentes, sewing is an act of resistance.
-As a way to bring meaning to the craft that is more than just menial labor, The Protest Banner Lending Library physically brings sewing to the front of political and social issues.
+People crafting and sewing fabric to create protest banners allows for more sustainable use of materials since fabric is more durable than the traditional paper and cardboard used for protest signs and banners.
+Participants unite with each banner as they travel to various places at various times, under one movement, fighting for disenfranchised people.

 About the Artist